openframeworks/ofBook/project_eva/chapter.md

 ### The dance stage

 While camera and projector stay intangible, it was important to give the project a physical presence.
 Who's main purpose was to define the active tracking zone for the participants, but who would also present a different version of the project during the daylight hours, when the projection was off. ...

++ need to spend $10k ? on renting a ground-unfreezing device to be able to install underground cabling for LED power
++ people thinking the 'sensors' are mounted in the steles